A Guide to Being an Actor Outside of London

 Fringe Festivals

 Whilst the Edinburgh Fringe may be the most well-known, there are plenty of other UK options to check out.
-Buxton Festival Fringe (www.buxtonfringe.org.uk/entrants) and Brighton Fringe (www.brightonfringe.org/take-part) are both annual festivals, and Bristol’s offering is Mayfest, an annual festival of contemporary theatre (www.mayk.org.uk/mayfest).
-Sign up to their mailing list to be the first to know about the application process.
+Buxton Festival Fringe (buxtonfringe.org.uk/entrants), Brighton Fringe (brightonfringe.org/take-part), Greater Manchester Fringe (greatermanchesterfringe.co.uk), Theatrefest in Barnstaple (theatrefest.co.uk), GenFest in Northampton (royalandderngate.co.uk) and Mayfest in Bristol (mayk.org.uk/mayfest) all champion new art.
+Sign up to their mailing lists to be the first to know about the application process.
 As with regional theatres offering opportunities, it’s always worth having a google to see what goes on in the area local to you.

 14/48 Festival